PLANET

 BIODIVERSITY

-Human beings, like other organisms alive, are part of the ecosystem and depend on nature.
-Biodiversity is essential to human life, it provides many crucial resources for existence.
-More than 70 % of the world’s poor live in rural areas and depend directly on biodiversity and ecosystem for their subsistence.
-Today, the loss of biodiversity is a major global threat.
-With the current species extinction rate estimated to be 1,000-10,000 times higher than it
+Human beings, like other living organisms, are part of the ecosystem and depend on nature.
+Biodiversity is essential to human life, providing many resources that are crucial to our existence.
+Over 70% of the world's poor live in rural areas and depend on biodiversity and ecosystems for their livelihoods.
+Today, biodiversity loss is a major global threat.
+With the current rate of species extinction estimated to be between 1,000 and 10,000 times higher than it would be naturally, scientists say that the biodiversity crisis has now passed the tipping point of ‘planetary boundaries’, with a risk of irreversible changes that will profoundly affect human beings.
+Promoting the sustainable use of our ecosystems and preserving biodiversity is not just a cause, it is key to our survival.